-There are a lot of possible answers to that question, but I think it may come down to the fact that we never really take any concrete steps to turn them from a satisfied customer to a loyal and raving fan.
+There are a lot of possible answers to that question, but I think it may come down to the fact that we never really take any concrete steps to turn them from satisfied customers to loyal and raving fans.

 Keeping a client does take work and while all of us know this, how often do we practice it?
 How do you make your customers feel?
 Are you building a loyal and raving client or it is a “1 and done” relationship?